“But I want you to know, brethren, that the things which happened to me have actually turned out for the furtherance of the gospel,”

 “But I want you to know”

 Invariably the very thing God wants us to know is the thing about which we are most ignorant.
 Here Paul put it in the positive: “I want you to know.”
-Hebrews 11:3 says, “By faith we understand that the worlds were framed by the word of God . . . ” That is a difficult concept to grasp for non-Christians.
-They can grasp: “By brains we understand”; “by education we understand”; “by intuition we understand.”
+Hebrews 11:3 says, “By faith we understand that the worlds were framed by the word of God . . .”
+That is a difficult concept to grasp for non-Christians.
+They can grasp things on a finite scale: “By brains we understand,”; “by education we understand,”; “by intuition we understand.”
 The Christian, however, comprehends that faith is crucial to understanding divine things.
 Especially when coming to grips with the adversity we face, faith is foundational to coping with the pain.

 “that the things which happened to me”

-Paul was in danger of death and this put great pressure on his confidence in God’s plan for his life.
-Very shortly thereafter, he knew, he might be dead.
-Yet he made a clear appraisal of his situation from God’s viewpoint.
+Paul was in danger of death and this put significant pressure on his confidence in God’s plan for his life.
+Very shortly after that, he knew, he might be dead.
+Yet, he made a precise appraisal of his situation from God’s viewpoint.

 In the New King James Version, the words “which happened” are in italics, meaning that these words are not in the original text.
 Nothing just happened to Paul.
 Nothing just happens to us.
 There are no “rotten breaks” or “bad luck” for the Christian.
 Everything that comes into the life of the child of God comes by divine design.
-Our lives are divinely ordered.
-Good health, poor health; prosperity, poverty; all of these God mixes into our lives with a clear blueprint in His mind.
+God divinely orders our lives.
+Good health, poor health, prosperity, poverty; all of these God mixes into our lives with an exact blueprint in His mind.
 All of the specifications are in God’s plan for your life.

 There is no accident, no luck, no coincidence with the believer.
 Paul left Philippi the last time in Acts 20.
-In Acts 28 he was in prison at Rome, where he wrote the book of Philippians.
+In Acts 28, he was in prison in Rome, where he wrote the book of Philippians.
 These are the “things which happened to me.”
 Some mighty ugly things happened to him.
-He lay in prison in Caesarea without a fair trial.
-During that time he could not do his missionary work freely.
+He also earlier lay in prison in Caesarea without a fair trial.
+During that time, he could not do his missionary work freely.
 From a human viewpoint, it appeared that his time there was wasted.
-At Rome he was again in jail.
+In Rome, he was again in jail.
 God had a definite plan in all this, as we will see in the ensuing verses.